Pedroo123/Pedroo123/README.md

 ### Hi there!
 And welcome to my profile 👏

-- 👷 I’m Senior SDET
+- 👷 I’m a Senior SDET
 - 📘 Currently mastering Kubernetes
 - 🤓 Ask me about anything JS related